 Students from all disciplines are invited to come and contribute to problem-solving on a wide variety of issues, by attending panel discussions, roundtables and workshops throughout the academic year.
 The Spectrum provides an outlet for the thoughts and recommendations you will develop by participating in the Think Tank.
 Based on how they perceive a problem and its solutions, students write policy recommendations, on their own or with the help of an academic mentor, which are professionally edited by our editorial team.
 Mentors are paired with students on the basis of their field of expertise and interest in the subject matter.

-If you want to contribute to the journal, you can get in touch with the managing editors by emailing email@example.com.
+If you want to contribute to the journal, you can get in touch by filling the following form.
 Policy recommendations are published both on our website and in the semestral publication.